 Angle irons can be curved by hot and cold bending processes, but cold roll bending is the simplest and produces a quality, uniform product.

-PBH angle iron rolling machine can also bend all types of angle as well; including aluminum, stainless and carbon steel.
+PBH angle iron rolling machine can also bend all types of angles as well; including aluminum, stainless, and carbon steel.
 Carbon angle (mill produced) is classified as ASTM A36 resulting in a yield point (PSI) of 36,000 minimum.

 Bending angle iron video